anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the domain registrar is unable to return the Voucher, it MUST respond with an HTTP server error status code to the Registrar-Agent.
 The following server error status codes SHOULD be used:

-* 500 Internal Server Error: if both Registrar-Agent request and MASA response are valid, but the registrar still failed to return the Voucher, e.g., due to missing configuration or a program failure
+* 500 Internal Server Error: if both Registrar-Agent request and MASA response are valid, but the registrar still failed to return the Voucher, e.g., due to missing configuration or a program failure.
-* 502 Bad Gateway: if the registrar received an invalid response from the MASA
+* 502 Bad Gateway: if the registrar received an invalid response from the MASA.
 * 503 Service Unavailable: if a simple retry of the Registrar-Agent request might lead to a successful response;
-  this error response SHOULD include the `Retry-After` response header field with an appropriate value
+  this error response SHOULD include the `Retry-After` response header field with an appropriate value.
-* 504 Gateway Timeout: if the backend request to the MASA timed out
+* 504 Gateway Timeout: if the backend request to the MASA timed out.

 ### Request Artifact: Pledge Voucher-Request (PVR)